-Up to three (3) days funeral leave may be granted by coordinator or designee upon the death of a member of the student's immediate family.
+Up to three (3) days funeral leave may be granted by Associate Dean of Nursing or designee upon the death of a member of the student's immediate family.
 This includes mother, father, child, husband, wife, brother, sister, father-in-law, mother-in-law, grandparent, or grandchild.
 If approved funeral leave days are excused, they will not be counted against total days missed.

-Student makes written request to coordinator for absence due to a death in the immediate family, to be excused as funeral leave.
+Student makes written request to Associate Dean of Nursing for absence due to a death in the immediate family, to be excused as funeral leave.
 Refer to examination policy located herein, regarding missed examinations.